Grow visibly thicker, fuller hair

 In a clinical trial published in the European Journal of Dermatology, experts found that men with hair loss who used finasteride showed improvements in hair density after six months of use.

-In other words, after six months, any shedding from finasteride has been more than made up for with new hair growth.
+In other words, after six months, new hair growth should more than make up for any finasteride shedding.

 Similarly, shedding from minoxidil is generally a temporary issue that completely reverses within the first few months.